stinkytroll/tech264-terraform/terraform_research/terraform_notes.md

 ![alt text](image-5.png)

 3. Name and add your ID and key!
 I won't be showing you this bit.
 It's a secret.

+## Local Machine (Installed Terraform)
+You run Terraform from your local machine, where Terraform is installed.

+## Storing in a Module
+All the Terraform code (written in `.tf` files) is organized in a module (usually a folder).
+The primary file is `main.tf`, where the infrastructure configuration is defined.

+## Run Commands
+The core Terraform workflow consists of running the following commands:
+- `terraform init`: Initializes the working directory with necessary plugins.
+- `terraform plan`: Previews the changes that Terraform will make to your infrastructure.
+- `terraform apply`: Applies the changes to provision the infrastructure.
+- `terraform destroy`: Destroys the created infrastructure (this is destructive and should be used carefully).

+## Terraform Formatting (`terraform fmt`)
+`terraform fmt`: A command used to automatically format and fix indentations in Terraform files, ensuring code consistency and readability.

+## Usual Workflow
+The usual workflow is to:
+1. Write your configuration (in `main.tf` or other `.tf files`).
+2. Initialize Terraform (`terraform init`).
+3. Preview the changes (`terraform plan`).
+4. Apply the changes (`terraform apply`).
+- Optionally, destroy the infrastructure if needed (`terraform destroy`).

+## Cloud Providers
+After defining your infrastructure, Terraform can be used to provision resources on different cloud platforms, such as:
+**AWS** (Amazon Web Services)
+**GCP** (Google Cloud Platform)
+**Azure** (Microsoft Azure)

+## Providing Credentials
+To interact with cloud providers (like AWS, GCP, or Azure), you need to provide credentials.
+These credentials allow Terraform to authenticate and provision resources on the cloud platforms.

+### In summary**:
+- You write Terraform code in a module.
+- Run the commands `init`, `plan`, `apply`, and `destroy` to manage infrastructure.
+- Format the code with `terraform fmt`.
+- Provide cloud credentials to authenticate Terraform with AWS, GCP, or Azure.